ie-bos/dacimob/README.md

      </ol>
   <li><b>Regionale_kerncijfers_Nederland_03022022_140149.csv</b></li>
   <ol>
     This file is a csv that contains the population density of each municipality in 2019.
-The source of this data is the open data portal of CBS, you can directly access it [here](https://opendata.cbs.nl/statline/#CBS/nl/dataset/70072ned/table?dl=5A35F) .
+The source of this data is the open data portal of CBS, you can directly access it <a href=https://opendata.cbs.nl/statline/#CBS/nl/dataset/70072ned/table?dl=5A35F">here</a>.
 The population density is used as a predictor to model the calibration factor in script 3.
 Unfortunately, you also need to get the municipality that the sensor is located in.
 I did this using a shapefile from CBS, which I cannot upload publically because it is not mine.
 If you do not have access to the internal CBS server, you can either discard the population density as a predictor, which will not have a large effect on the result.
 Or you can look for other public shapefiles for the Netherlands, which should be available.
   </ol>
   <li><b>Infrastructure data</b></li>
   <ol>